harshi-saha/harshi-saha.github.io/_pages/about.md

 My interests lie at the intersection of data science, healthcare, and biology.
 More specifically, I am interested in developing algorithms and pipelines utilizing machine learning and bioinformatics, for advancements in the understanding of disease and in improving healthcare: especially in the areas of cancer immunology, virology, and drug development.

-After the completion of my M.S. program at Harvard, I hope to either pursue a career in industry or a PhD.
+After the completion of my M.S. program at Harvard, I hope to pursue a career in industry.

 ------------------------------------------------------------------------